9jaswag/pusher-chat/README.md

 Prerequisites
 ------
-A basic knowledge of Ruby and CoffeeScript
+A basic knowledge of Ruby, PostgreSQL and CoffeeScript

 Built With